lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 Options included in more than one primitive are:

 Radius
-   Sets the starting size for :guilabel:`Circle`, :guilabel:`Cylinder`, :guilabel:`Cone`, :guilabel:`UVSphere` and :guilabel:`IcoSphere`.
+   Sets the starting size for *Circle*, *Cylinder*, *Cone*, *UVSphere* and *IcoSphere*.

 Depth
-   Sets the starting length for :guilabel:`Cylinder` and :guilabel:`Cone`.
+   Sets the starting length for *Cylinder* and *Cone*.

 .. note:: Note about planar primitives

-   You can make a planar mesh three-dimensional by moving one or more of the vertices out of its plane (applies to :guilabel:`Plane`, :guilabel:`Circle` and :guilabel:`Grid`).
+   You can make a planar mesh three-dimensional by moving one or more of the vertices out of its plane (applies to *Plane*, *Circle* and *Grid*).
 A simple circle is actually often used as a starting point to create even the most complex of meshes.

 Plane